inancdericioglu/inancdericioglu.github.io/_posts/2018-6-14-Capsule_Networks.md

 ### Output Vector Dimensions

-The final capsule layer, "DigitCaps", outputs vectors of length 16.
+The final capsule layer, DigitCaps, outputs vectors of length 16.
 It turns out that some of these vector dimensions have learned to represent the features that make up and distinguish each class of handwritten digit, 0-9.
 The features that distinguish different image classes are traits like image width, skew, line thickness, and so on.
 In my implementation, I tried to visualize what each vector dimension represents by slightly modifying the capsule output vectors and visualizing the reconstructed images.
 I've highlighted some of my results below.

 <p align="center" >
 <img src='/assets/capsules/perturbed_reconstructions.png' width="500" />